goncaloroque30/GRAPE-Docs/docs/Application.md

 - [-h] - Display this help.
 Equivalent to [-h -x].
 - [-o] - Open a GRAPE study located at the path specified by the following argument.
 - [-d] - Delete all outputs from the study.
 Use only in conjunction with -o.
 - [-rp] - Start the performance run specified by the following argument as `<scenario name>-<performance run name>`.
 Use only in conjunction with -o.
+Multiple occurences accepted.
 - [-rn] - Start the noise run specified by the following argument as `<scenario name>-<performance run name>-<noise run name>`.
 Use only in conjunction with -o.
+Multiple occurences accepted.
 - [-rfe] - Start the fuel and emissions run specified by the following argument as `<scenario name>-<performance run name>-<fuel & emissions run name>`.
 Use only in conjunctio with -o.
+Multiple occurences accepted.
 - [-x] - Close after processing the command line options, do not run the application.

 The options do not need to be passed in any specific order.
-For the run options, only one run of each type is supported.
 Example usages (in Windows):

 ```
 GRAPE.exe -h